leviat-tech/concrete/README.md

 Styling:

-To enable styling based on tailwind classes, add the following to your projects tailwind.config.js:
+To enable styling based on tailwind classes, run `@crhio/leviat-tailwind-configuration` and add the following to your projects tailwind.config.js:

 ```
 preset: require('@crhio/leviat-tailwind-configuration'),